Efficient kernel-based variable selection with sparsistency: Numerical experiments

 \section{Numerical experiments}

-In this section, the numerical performance of the proposed algorithm is examined, and compared against some existing methods, including the distance correlation screening (Li et al., 2012, \cite{LiR2012}) and the quantile-adaptive screening (He et al, 2013, \cite{Hexm2013}).
-As these two methods are designed for screening only, they are also truncated by some thresholding values to conduct variable selection.
+In this section, the numerical performance of the proposed method is examined, and compared against some existing methods, including the distance correlation learning \cite{Szekely2007} and the quantile-adaptive screening \cite{Hexm2013}.
+As these two methods are designed for screening only, they are also truncated by some thresholding values to conduct sparse learning.
 For simplicity, we denote these three methods as GM, DC-t and QaSIS-t, respectively.
+Note that the computational cost of most existing gradient-based methods \cite{Rosasco2013, YangL2016} can be very expensive, and thus they are not included in the numerical comparison with large dimension.

-In all the simulation examples, no prior knowledge about the true regression function is assumed, and the Gaussian kernel $K(\bu,\bv) = \exp \{-\|\bu-\bv\|^2 / 2\sigma_n^2 \big \}$ is used to induce the RKHS, where $\sigma_n$ is set as the median of all the pairwise distances among the training sample.
-The thresholding values for all the methods are selected by the stability-based selection criterion (Sun et al., 2013, \cite{SunWW2013}).
-Its key idea is to measure the stability of variable selection by randomly splitting the training sample into two parts and comparing the disagreement between the two estimated active sets.
-The maximization of the stability criterion is conducted via a grid search, where the grid is set as $\{10^{-3+0.1s} : s = 0, ..., 60\}$.
+{In all the simulation examples, no prior knowledge about the true regression function is assumed, and the Gaussian kernel $K(\bu,\bv) = \exp \big (-\|\bu-\bv\|^2 / 2\sigma_n^2 \big )$ is used to induce the RKHS, where $\sigma_n$ is set as the median of all the pairwise distances among the training sample.
+For the proposed method, we set the ridge parameter $\lambda_n=0.001$ in all simulated examples, and use the stability criterion in Section \ref{Tune} to conduct a grid search for the optimal thresholding parameter $v_n$, where the grid is set as $\{10^{-3+0.1s} : s = 0, ..., 60\}$}.